capturetheworld/Segue/README.md

-# CS153-Compiler-Design
+# Segue

-Built a custom compiler for our own language.
+Built a custom compiler for our own language (Segue).
 Designed in Java and ANTLR.

+Also other group assignments for compiler class.